iroh-eh/website/content/english/blog/observability.md

 #### \#1 Indian Brokerage Firm
 ##### Problem
 The client wanted an end-to-end observability solution tailored to their high-speed, low-latency infrastructure.
-This encompassed a diverse range of components, including on-cloud microservices written in Go, C++ & Python, on-prem microservices written in C++, as well as vendor-managed services like MSK, RDS, ElastiCache, and more.
+This encompassed a diverse range of components, including on-cloud microservices written in Go, C++ & Python, on-prem microservices written in C++, as well as vendor-managed services like serverless, MSK, RDS, ElastiCache, and more.
 In addition, the solution was needed to be flexible enough to incorporate data from other telemetry nodes such as network devices, active directories, storage blobs etc.
-Few of the problems faced by the client in their own words:
+A few of the problems faced by the client in their own words:
 - "our observability system lacked traces.
 MTTD was decent but MTTR was very high"
 - "the loki exporter was dropping chunks of logs when the traffic was high"
 - "correlating low cardinality telemetry data amongst different services was difficult"